gboduljak/mnist-from-scratch/README.md

 # mnist-from-scratch

-MNIST done with paper, pencil and numpy.
+MNIST done with paper, pen, pencil and numpy.

 * single hidden layer with 32 units
 * no preprocessing, no regularisation